JohnSpahr/PreBook/README.md

 ### Install Instructions
 1. Download Prebook and install it on your device.
-2. Open up the browser app and go to mbasic.facebook.com.
+2. Open up Prebook.
-3.When you are prompted, trust Facebook's certificate.
+3. Trust certificate(s) when prompted.
-4. Sign in to your Facebook account.
+4. Sign in!
-5. Close the browser and open the PreBook app.
-6. You should be good to go!

 ### Testing
 This application was tested on a Palm Pre running WebOS 1.4.5.